Fueled/garage-sdk/README.md

 To report a bug on `iPhone`, shake your device and Garage will appear.
 To report a bug on `iPad`, double tap with three fingers on the screen.

+## Documentation

+The documentation for project is available [here](https://fueled.github.io/garage-sdk/).

 ## Requirements